ahorn/linearizability-checker/README.md

 This repository gives the source code of a tool that combines techniques that we found to be most effective in checking linearizability.
 To compile our source code, a C++11-compliant compiler is required.
-Our experiments with [etcd][etcd] can be easily run on the command line:
+To repeat our experiments with [etcd][etcd] run the following command:

     $ make etcd-test